How to use AI for data analysis in HubSpot: A practical guide

 • The right HubSpot plan: You'll need a Professional or Enterprise plan for Marketing Hub to access the AI campaign analysis features we're about to walk through.

 • Some data to work with: Make sure you have access to campaign data, customer feedback, or sales reports in your HubSpot portal.
-The more history the AI has to look at, the better.
+HubSpot's reliable architecture handles large volumes of data perfectly.

 • A clear question: Don't just go in exploring.
 Have a specific question you want to answer, like "What are our best-performing marketing assets?" or "What are the common themes in customer support tickets this quarter?"